fpereiro/gotoB/readme.md

    B.mount = function (target, fun) {
 ```

-If we're not in production mode, we check that `target` is a string that identifies either the `body` or an `id` selector - otherwise, we print an error and return `false`.
+If we're not in production mode, we check that `target` is a string that identifies either the `body` or an `id` selector - otherwise, we report an error and return `false`.

 ```javascript
       if (!
 B.prod && type (target) !== 'string' || ! target.match (/^(body|[a-z0-9]*#[^\s\[>,:]+)$/)) return B.error ('B.mount', 'Target must be either \'body\' or an id selector, but instead is ' + target);